 Option 3: Transfer Funds via Bitcoin

 Once you have purchased bitcoins from an exchange, you need to store them in a virtual wallet, which allows you to either store your bitcoins or spend them on goods and services.
-There are loads of companies offering digital wallets and you can read up on a number of them on Bitcoin’s website, but one I personally recommend is the Circle app.
+There are loads of companies offering digital wallets and you can read up on a number of them on Bitcoin’s website, but one I personally recommend is Copay.

 After signing up with any of these services (China phone service required), you can link your bank account to their service and sell the bitcoin in your digital wallet.
 After the sale is complete, money is deposited into your bank account.
-While it sounds like there is much to do with buying and selling bitcoin, the biggest benefit is that you can do it from home and with Circle there are no fees to move money and no limits on how much you send or receive.
+While it sounds like there is much to do with buying and selling bitcoin, the biggest benefit is that you can do it from your phone and with Copay it can be quite easy.

 Other than having to sign up for an account on both an exchange and a digital wallet, the only major downside of buying bitcoin since you have to monitor two exchanges rates (the rate you buy it at and sell it at).
 The exchange rate is also consistently fluctuating whereby in some cases you can really benefit from the rate or lose a little bit of money from it.